aumetra/tranquility/README.md

 - `jemalloc`: Use `jemalloc` as the memory allocator
 - `mimalloc`: Use `mimalloc` as the memory allocator

-The two features are mutually exclusive
+These features are mutually exclusive
-If both are activated, both allocators are compiled in the binary but neither will be actually used
+If more than one is activated, all selected allocators are compiled in the binary but neither will be actually used

 ## Progress